Navaneethakrishnan2004/Menu-Card/README.md

 ## Author

-This code was created by [Your Name].
+This code was created by NAVANEETHAKRISHNAN.P.S

 If you have any questions or suggestions, feel free to reach out.